Chris Hohn: Career

 After graduating, Hohn started working for the private equity group Apax Partners in 1994.
-In 1996 he went to work for Perry Capital, a hedge fund on Wall Street.
-In 1998 he was made head of Perry's London operations.
+In 1996, he went to work for Perry Capital, a hedge fund on Wall Street.
+In 1998, he was made head of their London operations.

 In 2003, Hohn set up his own hedge fund, The Children's Investment Fund.
-TCI donated regularly to a connected charitable fund, The Children's Investment Fund Foundation, run by his then-wife, Jaime.
+TCI donated regularly to a connected charitable fund, The Children's Investment Fund Foundation, run by his then-wife, Jamie.
 The original formula involved transfers of 0.5 percent of the fund's assets each year, with a further 0.5 per cent of assets for every year during which the fund achieved returns of more than 11 per cent.
 It is reported that Hohn established the formulaic charitable link in order to motivate himself.
 Coinciding with the couple's divorce proceedings, changes set in motion in 2012 led to the splitting up of the fund and the foundation.
 The fund no longer donates money to the foundation on a contractual basis, though it may do so on a discretionary basis.